Privacy notice – Artemis Funds (Lux)

 These third parties will be subject to confidentiality requirements and they will only use personal data as described in this privacy notice.

-We may also share personal data to the extent required by law, for example if we are under a duty to disclose personal data in order to comply with any legal obligation (including disclosures made to credit agencies), and to establish, exercise or defend our legal rights.
+We may also share personal data to the extent required by law, for example if we are under a duty to disclose personal data to comply with any legal obligation (including disclosures made to tax authorities, regulators, credit agencies and company registrars), and to establish, exercise or defend our legal rights.

 Transfer of personal data outside the European Economic Area

-The information you provide to us will be transferred to and stored on secure servers in the European Economic Area (“EEA”).
-However, from time to time, personal data may be transferred to, stored in, or accessed from a destination outside the EEA.
+On 28 June 2021, the EU Commission announced that it had ruled that the UK’s data protection regime is adequate under the EU’s General Data Protection Regulation.
+The UK government has also adopted adequacy regulations in relation to the EU/EEA regime.
+This means that most data can continue to flow between the UK and the EU / EEA without the need for additional safeguards.
+The majority of the information you provide to us will be transferred to and stored on secure servers in the European Economic Area.
+However, from time to time personal data may be transferred to, stored in, or accessed from a destination outside the EEA, including the USA.
 It may also be processed by authorised staff operating outside of the EEA who work for one of our suppliers.

-You can obtain more details of the protection given to personal data when it is transferred outside the EEA (including a copy of the standard data protection clauses which we have entered into with recipients of personal data or binding corporate rules) by contacting us in accordance with the “Contact us” section below.
+You can obtain more details of the protection given to your personal data when it is transferred internationally by contacting us in accordance with the “Contact us” section below.

 How long we keep personal data